DmitryUlyanov/Multicore-TSNE/README.md

 | py_bh_tsne                   | 1232            | 367            |
 | sklearn(0.18)                | ~5400           | ~20920         |

-I did my best to find what is wrong with sklearn numbers, but it is the best benchmark I could do.
+I did my best to find what is wrong with sklearn numbers, but it is the best benchmark I could do (you can find test script in `python/tests` folder).

 ### Multicore